 What is the Veterans History Project?

 The United States Congress created the Veterans History Project in 2000 as part of the American Folklife Center at the Library of Congress.
 The mission of the Veterans History Project is to collect and preserve the personal recollections of U.S. wartime veterans, honor their service, and share their stories with current and future generations.
-The Veterans History Project also collects stories from homefront civilians who supported wartime efforts (e.g., war industry workers, USO workers, flight instructors, and medical volunteers).
+The Veterans History Project also collects stories from homefront civilians who supported wartime efforts (e.g. war industry workers, USO workers, flight instructors, and medical volunteers).

-What Happens to the Interviews?
+What happened to the interviews?